tus/tus-js-client/docs/api.md

 ## tus.Upload#abort(shouldTerminate)

 Abort the currently running upload request and don't continue.
 You can resume the upload by calling the `start` method again.

+Calling this method will not release the provided file because you might want to resume the upload later.
+If you do not want to resume and have passed a readable stream to tus-js-client, you must close/cancel the stream on your own.

 The `shouldTerminate` argument is a `boolean` value that determines whether or not the upload should be terminated according to the [termination extension](https://tus.io/protocols/resumable-upload.html#termination).